open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Grafana/README.rst.txt

       The graph will change according to the values you select.

-Run Grafana for video use cases
+Run Grafana for Video Use Cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Perform the following steps to run Grafana for a video use case: